By Ronnie Schreiber

 Finding Abram Zimmerman's grave was a day-long endeavor that began at the city clerk's office in Hibbing, went up to Virginia (the biggest town near Hibbing and nearest Jewish cemetery - well actually it's a Jewish section of a larger one) and ended up going to three different Jewish cemetaries in Duluth before we found the proper one.
 When we got there, we recited a "K'el Maleh Rachamim".
 I wonder how often Bob visits his father's and grandparents' graves.

-the shrinking Jewish community in Hibbing.
-The building has been converted
+due to the shrinking Jewish community in Hibbing.
+The building has been

 BTW, in Hibbing they make a bigger deal about Jeno Paulicci (of Jeno's Pizza fame) and Roger Maris coming from Hibbing than they do about Dylan.